gazoodle/geckolib/README.md

  - Smart Winter Mode (SWM)
  - Filter status

+## Done/Fixed in 0.3.13
+ - Move MrSteam handling on so that we can get a proper structure dump

 ## Done/Fixed in 0.3.12
  - UnicodeEncodeError: 'latin-1' codec can't encode character '\u0101' in position 108: ordinal not in range(256)